Documentation forAccess Rights Manager

 1. Connect the object explorer in SSMS to the new instance to which the ARM database is to be moved.

-2. Right-click the node Databases.
+2. Right-click the Databases node.

-3. From the context menu select Restore Database...
+3. From the context menu, select Restore Database.

 1. Select Source Device.

-3. Set Backup media type to File.
+3. Click the Backup media type drop-down menu and select File.

 5. Click OK.